 Cisco welcomes applications for the Product Grant Program from community partners around the world who share our vision and offer an innovative approach to a critical social challenge.

 Cisco donates networking technology to qualified nonprofit organizations to help them realize significant gains in productivity, scalability, and cost efficiency.
 Together, we build public benefit programs that make innovative use of networking and communications technology to have a measurable impact.

-The Cisco Product Grant Program focuses on the same social investment areas as our cash grants: Cisco Crisis Response (which includes shelter, water, food, and disaster relief), access to education, and economic empowerment.
+The Cisco Product Grant Program focuses on the same social investment areas as our cash grants: Cisco Crisis Response (which includes shelter, water, food, and disaster relief); education; economic empowerment; and climate impact and regeneration.

 Cisco's Product Grant Program accepts applications year-round from eligible charitable organizations.
 Nonprofits can determine their eligibility by reviewing our grant giving policies and the requirements below.

 All direct grant applications must be completed using our online application form.
 Cisco will not consider incomplete proposals or paper-based applications.
 The following are not eligible for product grants: